 Find and remove all other breeding grounds.
 Once you have disposed of all their favorites, fruit flies will be forced to find alternatives.
 You will need to find and take care of these as well.
 If you have one, start by cleaning the dishwasher.
 Clean inside and out and get all excess food and liquid.
 You will want to do dishes by hand until the fruit fly infestation is gone.
 Clean under the stove and under the oven.
 Clean the seals on the fridge and freezer doors.
-Because fruit flies will eat nectar and like moisture in soil, potted plants and flowers should be taken outside.
-Check under sinks for drips and rotten wood.
+Plants and flowers attract fruit flies with their nectar and wet soil, take ’em outside.
+Check to make sure there aren’t leaks under the sinks where wood may be rotten.
 Clean drains and garbage disposals.
-Make sure there’s no wet lint around and under the washing machine because it will trap that moisture.
+Clean up any lint around the washing machine because it will trap that moisture.

 Proper storage measures.
 Once you have done everything you can think to do to remove breeding grounds for fruit flies, the last thing you want to do is allow them to destroy even more of your good food.
 Do yourself a favor, and go to the store and get some good canisters, cans, or plastic storage containers with tight-fitting lids for food products like grains, pastas, cereals, beans, peas, flour, crackers, and anything else that might attract fruit flies if it gets damp.
 YOu may want to give Rubbermaid modular canisters a shot, they stack nice and easy.
 If you run across something that you’re not sure about, put it in a container.
 Better safe than sorry.
 Be sure to also get a garbage can with a tight-fitting lid.